Macronutrients in Health and Disease

 Illness causes protein catabolism and affects interpretation of serum protein values.
 In well-nourished individuals experiencing mild-to-moderate illness, negative nitrogen balance can occur over the short term, mainly in skeletal muscle.
 Protein storage will be restored once appetite, intake, and activity resume pre-illness levels.
 In this context, additional dietary protein is not required.

 In metabolically stressed patients, both inadequate and excessive protein can cause problems.
 Even brief periods of protein-calorie deprivation can tip the balance from anabolism to catabolism in critically ill patients.
-Protein requirements in the range of 1.25 to 2.0 g/kg have been recommended for the critically ill by the American Society for Enteral and Parenteral Nutrition, and intakes in the range of 1.2 to 1.5 g/kg have been found helpful for promoting the healing of pressure ulcers.
+Protein requirements in the range of 1.2 to 2.0 g/kg have been recommended for critically ill patients with a body mass index < 30 by the American Society for Enteral and Parenteral Nutrition, and intakes in the range of 1.2 to 1.5 g/kg have been found helpful for promoting the healing of pressure ulcers.
 However, others have noted no additional reduction in body protein losses at levels above 1.2 g/kg protein.
 Clinical judgment regarding protein needs may therefore be essential for treating patients on an individualized basis.

 Overfeeding of protein can also cause problems, including acidosis and azotemia.
 In patients not given adequate water, hypertonic dehydration (tube feeding syndrome) may result from obligate water losses that occur due to higher urea production.
+Acute toxic effects of excess protein intake are rare, but they are seen in cases of inborn errors of amino acid metabolism and in patients with hemorrhagic esophageal varices, which precipitates encephalopathy in patients with liver disease.
 In certain conditions (e.g., chronic kidney disease), diets that provide lower amounts of protein than the Dietary Reference Intakes have been useful for improving clinical status (see Chronic Kidney Disease chapter).

 Dietary fats are the least-required macronutrient, with only a few grams per day needed for the absorption of fat-soluble vitamins A, D, E, and K, among other functions.
 Foods contain combinations of saturated and unsaturated fats.
 Substantial quantities of saturated fat are found in dairy products, eggs, meats, and tropical oils (palm and coconut), while unsaturated fats predominate in liquid fats (e.g., vegetable oils).
 The latter are subdivided into monounsaturated fats (predominant in avocado and olive and canola oils) and polyunsaturated fats (found in nuts, seeds, seed oils, and, to a lesser extent, in meats).

 The IOM recommends a ratio of dietary linoleic (omega-6) to alpha-linolenic (omega-3) acid intake of 10:1; however, this figure is controversial (some suggest a higher intake of omega-3).
-The suggested ratio of intake for different age groups is listed in Table 1, EFA Requirements (g/d).
+The suggested adequate intakes for each EFA for different age groups is listed in Table 1, EFA Requirements (g/d).

 Recommended Ratio of Linoleic Acid to Alpha-Linolenic Fatty Acid,